Strengthening Families...Strengthening Communities

 Our Child Welfare Social Worker 1 & 2 positions provide professional child welfare social work services to children and families who are subjects of child abuse or neglect cases, and have decision making authority for developing appropriate case/treatment plans for child safety, permanency and well being.
 They deliver or provide direct services to children and families, and must work effectively with individuals and families under stressful and difficult circumstances and with persons from diverse backgrounds.
 They recruit for and cultivate foster parents for child placements.

 Applicants must be currently licensed as a Social Worker in Idaho to qualify.
-Licensure information can be found through the Idaho Bureau of Occupational Licensing(link is external).
+Licensure information can be found through the Idaho Bureau of Occupational Licensing.